 You may be started on CPAP therapy before surgery to reduce anesthesia risks.

-In rare cases, if medical risks are too high, we may advise postponing surgery or considering alternative weight loss programs.
+In rare cases, if medical risks are too high, we may advise postponing surgery or considering alternative Medical Weight Losss.

 Once all evaluations are complete and you are optimized for surgery, a date can be scheduled immediately.